 After having reached enlightenment, that is to say, pierced the secrets of life and the human condition, the Buddha would have traveled the lower valley of the Ganges in order to teach his doctrine, accompanied by a community of monks, the Sangha, until his death at the age of 80.

-From a doctrinal point of view, the Theravada, which is based on the Pali Canon, is relatively homogeneous and closest to original Buddhism, whereas the Mahayana schools are more heterogeneous and further removed from original Buddhism, because they are based each on one or more particular sutras that appeared much later, such as the Heart Sutra and Diamond Sutra, belonging to the large collection Perfection of Wisdom, Lotus Sutra, Amitabha Sutra, le Sutra full Descent to Lanka, flower garland, full Heroic March, etc.
+From a doctrinal point of view, the Theravada, which is based on the Pali Canon, is relatively homogeneous and closest to original Buddhism, whereas the Mahayana schools are more heterogeneous and further removed from original Buddhism, because they are based each on one or more particular sutras that appeared much later, such as the Heart Sutra and Diamond Sutra, belonging to the large collection Perfection of Wisdom, Lotus Sutra, Amitabha Sutra, le Sutra from Descent to Lanka, flower garland, from Heroic March, etc.

 They also draw their ideas from Mahayanist philosophical schools, such as the Middle School (Madhyamaka in Sanskrit), with the notion of "emptiness" (sunyata), and the Only-Awareness School (Cittamatra in Sanskrit), with the notion of “awareness-receptacle” (alayavijnana) becoming synonymous with “Buddha nature” (buddhata), timeless and eternal.